 After you have created and assigned all working hour schedules, you now have to configure the absences and accrual policies.
 Absence includes, for example, paid leave, sick leave, or parental leave.
 In the following, we will describe how to set up absence types without accrual (such as sickness), then absence types with accrual (such as vacation days).

 In the case of absence types without accrual, it is important to record the number of days instead of deducting absence from a balance.
 To calculate the absence for sick leave, go to Configure account > Absence.
 There you can either create a new absence type or rename an existing absence type and configure it freely.
-You then have the option to set explicitly whether, for example, half days or substitute requests are to be permitted.
+You then have the option to set explicitly whether employees are able to add half days or if substitute requests are disabled, optional or required.

 Configuring accrual policies

-As soon as accruals for an absence are activated, at least one accrual must be saved.
-Accruals can be rules that are assigned.
+As soon as accruals for an absence type are activated, at least one accrual must be saved.
+Accruals are rules that are assigned.
+When creating a new accrual policy you need to go through three steps.
 Which rule(s) you assign depends very much on how your company grants vacation days.
 Questions you can ask yourself here are:

 - How many different accrual policies are there in my company?